 IMAC Holdings was taxed as a partnership through May 31, 2018.
 As a result, income tax liabilities were passed through to the individual members.
 Accordingly, no provision for income taxes were reflected in the consolidated financial statements for periods prior to May 31, 2018, at which time the Company converted from a limited liability company to a Delaware corporation.
 Subsequent to the Company converting to a Delaware corporation, IMAC Nashville, IMAC Texas, IMAC St. Louis continued as single-member limited liability companies that are disregarded entities for tax purposes and do not file separate returns.
 Their activity is included as part of IMAC Holdings Inc. Advantage Therapy, IMAC Illinois and IMAC Florida are also disregarded entities for tax purposes.
-BioFirma was a limited liability company taxed as a partnership.
-Effective October 1, 2019, BioFirma became wholly owned by IMAC Holdings and is a disregarded entity for tax purposes.
-BioFirma discontinued operations as of December 31, 2019.
 IMAC Management is a C-corporation and is included in the consolidated return of IMAC Holdings as a subsidiary.

 Any future benefit arising from losses have been offset by a valuation allowance.
 Accordingly, no provision for income taxes is reflected in the consolidated financial statements.
 The Company records a liability for uncertain tax positions when it is probable that a loss has been incurred and the amount can be reasonably estimated.
 Interest and penalties related to income tax matters, if any, would be recognized as a component of income tax expense.
-At September 30, 2020 and December 31, 2019, the Company had no liabilities for uncertain tax positions.
+At March 31, 2021 and December 31, 2020, the Company had no liabilities for uncertain tax positions.
 The Company continually evaluates expiring statutes of limitations, audits, proposed settlements, changes in tax law and new authoritative rulings.
-Currently, the tax years subsequent to 2017 are open and subject to examination by the taxing authorities.
+Currently, the tax years subsequent to 2018 are open and subject to examination by the taxing authorities.

-Results of Operations for the Three and Nine Months Ended September 30, 2020 Compared to the Three and Nine Months Ended September 30, 2019
+Results of Operations for the Three Months Ended March 31, 2021 Compared to the Three Ended March 31, 2020